zamalali/AugmentImg/README.md

 # AugmentPy 📚

 AugmentPy is an open-source toolkit designed to enrich image datasets through advanced augmentation techniques, preserving the original size of the images.
-It is built with Python and provides a user-friendly GUI for ease of use, making it an ideal tool for data scientists and AI practitioners.
+It is built with Python and provides a user-friendly GUI for ease of use, making it an ideal tool for anyone who runs out of enough data.

 ## Application Interface